parrotassassin15/ConfigFiles/custom-prompt/README.md

 let me know if you have any issues

-# colorscript credit
-# credit to derek taylor (https://gitlab.com/dwt1)
+# credit to derek taylor (https://gitlab.com/dwt1) for the colorscripts